njlie/ILDeathmatch-Server/README.md

 ## Overview

 ILDeathmatch-Server is a server that implements the [dm-web-monetization](https://github.com/njlie/dm-web-monetization) middleware for payments over the [Interledger](https://interledger.org/).
-It is meant to be used with [ILDeathmatch](https://github.com/njlie/ILDeathmatch), which is a Quaker server that makes API calls to this server as certain events occur in that Quake session.
+It is meant to be used with [ILDeathmatch](https://github.com/njlie/ILDeathmatch), which is a Quake III Arena server that makes API calls to this server as certain events occur in that Quake session.

 ## Running the Server